Save Kingsmeadows

 Should a new permission be granted, we ask planners to use their discretion under section 59(2A) to grant permission for a shorter period than the default 5 years, bearing in mind the original deadline of 5 Mar 2024 for submission of AMC.

 Consultation ended 12 April.
-Until planners make their decision (expected Fri 3 May) you can still object.
+Until planners make their decision you can still object.

 Click the links below to object to all three applications – on the portal if you can (email if not)